wallarm/product-documentation/docs/latest/admin-en/attack-rechecker-best-practices.md

 **Active threat verification** with the main component **Attack rechecker** lets you turn attackers into penetration testers and discover possible security issues from their activity as they probe your apps/APIs for vulnerabilities.
 The module **Attack rechecker** finds possible vulnerabilities by probing application endpoints using real attack data from the traffic.

+By default **Active threat verification** is disabled.
+To enable the module, [know how to control the Attack rechecker](#know-how-to-control-the-attack-rechecker).

 ## How the Active threat verification feature works

 --8<-- "../include/how-attack-rechecker-works.md"